open-contracting/software-development-handbook/docs/python/style_guide.rst

    - Item 3
    """)

-Maintainers can find improper use of ``"""`` with this regular expression:
+Maintainers can find improper use of multi-line strings with this regular expression:

 .. code-block:: none